SALE PRICE: U.S. $9.95

 Part of 50: A Celebration of Sun & Moon Classics

-Bruised by the reception in the Athens press of his first two books, Engonopoulos spent the next 40 years in semi-seclusion, evolving a theater of gesture and sign in which were acted out the drama of twentieth-century geopolitics.
-For Greece, this meant military dicta¬torship, foreign invasion and occupation, a brutalizing civil war and subsequent Cold War lockdown.
-On the stage of Engonopoulos's poetry these events appear in costumes from other times and places, mostly the former Greco-Balkan world that reached from the Rio dei Greci in Venice to the ancient city of Sinope on the Black Sea.
-Against these backdrops roam his cast of characters: fantastical Albanians, Montenegran monarchs, Orthodox warrior-saints, Bulgarian woodsmen and Smyrnian beauties.
-In a short lyric set in Paris (or Constantinople, or Venice, or all three), Engonopoulos writes about "the Grand Initiates" who once "by means of gestures / asked / that I meet them outside."
-His poems, like the Initiates, beckon us outside to a meeting with the unfamiliar.
+Bruised by the reception of his first two books, he spent the next 40 years in semi-seclusion, evolving a theater of gesture and sign in which he acted out the drama of 20th-century geopolitics.
+For Greece, this meant military dictatorship, foreign invasion and occupation, a brutalizing civil war, and the subsequent Cold War lockdown.
+On the stage of his poetry, these events appear in costumes from other times and places.
+His Greco-Balkan cast of characters include fantastical Albanians, Montenegran monarchs, Orthodox warrior-saints, Bulgarian woodsmen, and Smyrnian beauties.

 |